 This recipe makes 3 pounds of chicken.
 Yes, that’s quite a bit, but it’s great to keep this leftover chicken in your fridge to throw over salads in the upcoming days or for any way you like to use your chicken.
 In tacos, burritos, omelets, on its own with a side of roasted veggies, you name it.

 It freezes great too, but if you don’t need that much, halve the recipe.
+If this sounds good to you, make sure to check out my 20-Minute Baked Lime Cilantro Chicken Breasts recipe as well!

 What’s In Oven Baked Chicken Breasts?